Yeast infection prevention

-I am a healthy 17-year-old runner who has never had a yeast infection but is scared she might get one some day.
+I am a healthy 17-year-old runner who has never had a yeast infection but I'm scared I might get one some day.
 I've heard rumors about what to do to prevent them, like wear cotton underwear, don't wear spandex, and eat yogurt.
 Are these good ideas?
 Is there anything else I can do to prevent a yeast infection?

 Dear Healthy Woman,

-To prevent a yeast infection in the first place, follow these general tips:
+To prevent a yeast infection, consider these general tips:

-- Avoid using scented, deodorant, and/or antibacterial products in and around the genital area.
-These include soaps, sprays, powders, toilet paper, tampons, or other feminine hygiene products.
+- Take a pass on using scented, deodorant, and antibacterial products in and around the genital area.
+These include soaps, sprays, powders, toilet paper, tampons, or other hygiene products.

-- Wear pads or panty-liners only when you are menstruating or spotting.
+- Wear pads or panty-liners only when menstruating or spotting.

-- Don't use douches.
-Douching may alter the normal balance of "good" and "bad" vaginal bacteria as well as spread the "bad" organisms from the vagina into the uterus and fallopian tubes, causing pelvic inflammatory disease (PID).
+- Avoid the use of douches.
+Douching may alter the healthy balance of bacteria in the vagina and could spread any existing vaginal infections to the uterus and fallopian tubes, causing pelvic inflammatory disease (PID).

-- Keep your vaginal area dry.
-Change out of your swimming suit as soon as possible after swimming.
-Warm and moist environments are great breeding grounds for yeast.
+- Dump the damp and wet attire.
+Change out of your swimming suit, sweaty clothes, and any other wet or damp clothes as soon as possible.
+Warm and moist environments are prime breeding grounds for yeast.

-Because cotton breathes more easily than synthetic fabrics, many women find that wearing cotton underwear decreases their risk of developing a yeast infection.
-Avoiding tight fitting clothing also helps by decreasing body heat and moisture in the vaginal area.
+Because cotton breathes more easily than synthetic fabrics, many folks find that wearing cotton underwear reduces their risk of developing a vaginal yeast infection.
+Avoiding tight fitting clothing may also help by decreasing body heat and moisture in the vaginal area.